 Funeral Service will be at 4:00 PM, Saturday, July 6, 2019 at Sunset Memorial Funeral Home Chapel with Reverend Paul Thompson officiating.
 Burial will follow at Sunset Memorial Gardens.

-To send flowers to Maves' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Maves Marie Archer, please visit our floral store.